autumnchris/random-quote-machine-reactjs/README.md

 # Random Quote Machine (React.js)

-My project for the [Build a Random Quote Machine challenge](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine) as part of the curriculum for the Front End Libraries Certification on [Free Code Camp](https://www.freecodecamp.org).
+My project for the [Build a Random Quote Machine challenge](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine) as part of the curriculum for the Front End Libraries Certification on [freeCodeCamp](https://www.freecodecamp.org).
 Built with React.js.

 ---